perlmaster/perlstuff/README.md

-mydesc2.pl - describe the structure of a MYSQL database table list-table.pl - list the contents of a database table perl-funcs.pl - pler functions cross reference
+mydesc2.pl - describe the structure of a MYSQL database table list-table.pl - list the contents of a database table perl-funcs.pl - pler functions cross reference findsub.pl - find where a perl function is defined

 the other files in this repository are files that are "required" by the above named scripts